Back to 212 Lacrosse

 What the Academy Is About

-The 212 Lacrosse Training Academy is built on one idea — that players improve fastest in a focused, low-ratio environment where coaching is personal, feedback is immediate, and the atmosphere is built for growth.
+Players improve fastest in a focused, low-ratio environment — where coaching is personal, feedback is immediate, and the atmosphere is built for growth.

 🎯